Centre Director Tony Ryan works with academics, experts and refugees co-creating sustainable solutions to life at the Za’atari refugee camp.

 The limitations at the refugee camp mean Tony’s team have to work creatively: producing sustainable solutions that would never have been thought of in a lab.

-Their materials include canvas and poles from tents, recovered bikes from the Amsterdam Police.
+Their materials include canvas and poles from tents and recovered bikes from the Amsterdam Police.
 Plus they received donations from two Sheffield companies: bicycle parts from Planet X and rigging equipment from Gripple.

 Tony’s team focused on co-created sustainable solutions for home water heating and electricity generation, as well wheelchairs and recycling trucks.